 Why do people love their Apple products?

-One of the best things about the standard 2013 MacBook Air 13″ is that it has record-breaking battery life of 14 hrs 25 min (with the screen brightness at 100 cd/m², headphones plugged in and the Wi-Fi, Bluetooth and keyboard backlighting turned off).
+One of the best things about the standard 2013 MacBook Air 13" is that it has record-breaking battery life of 14 hrs 25 min (with the screen brightness at 100 cd/m?, headphones plugged in and the Wi-Fi, Bluetooth and keyboard backlighting turned off).
 Under Windows 8 the results are more mixed [..] in the same conditions it lasts only 7 hrs 40 min.
-That’s still very high—it’s better than the Asus Zenbook Prime UX31A’s 6 hours and the Samsung Series 7 Ultra’s 5 hours—but it’s only half the astronomical 14 hours + that the 13″ MacBook Air is capable of.
+That's still very high?it's better than the Asus Zenbook Prime UX31A's 6 hours and the Samsung Series 7 Ultra's 5 hours?but it's only half the astronomical 14 hours + that the 13" MacBook Air is capable of.

 User experience isn't just a pretty face.